Last updated on March 24th, 2021 at 05:04 pm

 Burgess & Burgess, as we were initially called, was founded in 1938 in London.
 When Len Hodgson became Senior Partner in the early 1970’s, the name changed to Burgess Hodgson and had two Partners and approximately 10 staff, based in Charing Cross.

-In addition to the existing partners of Len Hodgson and Colin Slater, Steve Sutton who is our current senior partner, and Mrs Marian Youngman (now retired) moved to Canterbury with the firm in 1976.
-The initial set up consisted of the two partners and six staff members occupying the downstairs and about half of the upstairs of the old part of 27 New Dover Road, with the rest of the building being let to a sitting tenant.
+In addition to the existing Partners of Len Hodgson and Colin Slater, Steve Sutton who is our current Senior Partner, and Mrs Marian Youngman moved to Canterbury with the firm in 1976.
+The initial set up consisted of the two Partners and six staff members occupying the downstairs and about half of the upstairs of the old part of 27 New Dover Road, with the rest of the building being let to a sitting tenant.

 By the mid 1980s, the expansion had filled the whole of 27 New Dover Road.
-The partners bought the neighbouring building, 29 New Dover Road, and obtained planning permission for a substantial extension on the back of 27 New Dover Road, which was built during 1986, the year in which Paul Gatland became a partner.
+The Partners bought the neighbouring building, 29 New Dover Road, and obtained planning permission for a substantial extension on the back of 27 New Dover Road, which was built during 1986.

 To that end, in 2014 Burgess Hodgson connected the two buildings via an impressive glass walkway and is now utilising more space in 29 Dover Road to house its ever-growing workforce.
 The new walkway, increased office space, coupled with the potential to expand further on the existing site, will secure the future of the firm within the Canterbury area, and, together with a substantial investment in IT equipment, provide modern purpose built facilities to house the firm’s future growth.

-The firm now employs more than 100 people, with 18 partners and 11 associates.
+The firm now employs more than 150 people, with 20 Partners and 8 Associates.
 It continues to attract the cream of young graduates with its impressive track record of training to industry qualifications.